miklevin/MikeLev.in/_posts/2025-02-01-future-of-seo-llm.md

 ### The Browser Battleground

-So long as Google's death-grip over Chrome and Android remains firm, the Apple deal stays in place on Safari, and Microsoft can't get people to move to Edge through a war of upgrade attrition and switch-back fatigue.
+And this pay-to-play reality stays fixed so long as Google's death-grip over Chrome and Android remains firm, the Apple deal stays in place on Safari, and Microsoft can't get people to move to Edge through a war of upgrade attrition and switch-back fatigue.

 ## The Path Forward